SAP-samples/btp-data-to-value-workshop/00-data-preparation/README.md

 - [data preparation via cap(SAP Cloud Application Programing Model) project deployment](01-bookshop-hcs/cap): This bookshop solution is forged from the [bookshop exercise project](https://github.com/jacobahtan/bootcamp-cap-bookshop)(part of our BTP Extension Suite bootcamp) prepared by our colleague [Jacob Tan](https://github.com/jacobahtan).
 We have updated it with our the bookshop dataset for data-to-value bootcamp.
 Have to acknowledge that it is orginally forged from the famous [cap sample about bookshop](https://github.com/SAP-samples/cloud-cap-samples/tree/master/bookshop) by a bunch of SAP CAP gurus from the community.
 To deploy the bookshop solution with data, please follow this document.

 ### #2-Book Products and Sales Order since 2021 in SAP S/4HANA Cloud
+No data preparation required for the bootcamp participants.
+All the data sources has been prepared by SAP.
 ### #3-Archived Historic Book Sales Order items(2011~2020) in AWS S3
+No data preparation required for the bootcamp participants.
+All the data sources has been prepared by SAP.